Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Introduction

 \subsection{Outline}

 We introduce key notation in \Cref{sec:notation} below.
-In \Cref{sec:formulation}, we begin by formulating the posterior covariance and posterior mean approximation classes that define our measure approximation problems.
-In \Cref{sec:equivalence_and_divergences_between_gaussian_measures} we recall the Feldman--Hajek theorem and formulas for the Kullback--Leibler divergence and R\'{e}nyi divergence of two equivalent Gaussians.
-We state the first main result of this paper, \Cref{lemma:bayesian_feldman_hajek}, which identifies the generalised eigenpairs of the three operator pencils mentioned in the introduction and identifies the finite-dimensional subspace on which the posterior differs from the prior.
-In \Cref{sec:optimal_approximation_covariance}, we consider measure approximation problems where the posterior covariance is approximated and identify solutions in \Cref{thm:opt_covariance_and_precision}.
-In \Cref{sec:optimal_approximation_mean}, we consider the analogous problem for two families of posterior mean approximations, and identify the corresponding solutions in \Cref{thm:optimal_low_rank_mean_approx} and \Cref{thm:optimal_low_rank_update_mean_approx}.
-We then consider joint approximation of the posterior mean and covariance in \Cref{sec:optimal_joint_approximation}.
-Auxiliary results aare presented in \Cref{sec:theoretical_facts}, and proofs of the results in this work can be found in \Cref{sec:proofs_of_results}.
+In \Cref{sec:formulation}, we begin by recalling the infinite-dimensional formulation of the linear Gaussian inverse problem, and formulate the posterior covariance and posterior precision approximation classes that define our measure approximation problems.
+In \Cref{sec:equivalence_and_divergences_between_gaussian_measures} we recall the Feldman--Hajek theorem, which characterises when two Gaussian measures are equivalent, and recall expressions for the Kullback--Leibler divergence and R\'{e}nyi divergence of two equivalent Gaussians.
+We state the first main result of this paper, \Cref{prop:bayesian_feldman_hajek}, which identifies the generalised eigenpairs of the three operator pencils mentioned in the introduction and identifies the finite-dimensional subspace on which the posterior differs from the prior.
+In \Cref{sec:optimal_approximation_covariance}, we consider measure approximation problems where the posterior covariance is approximated and identify solutions in \Cref{thm:opt_covariance_and_precision} and \Cref{cor:optimal_covariance_for_amari_and_hellinger}.
+Auxiliary results are presented in \Cref{sec:theoretical_facts}, and proofs of the results in this work can be found in \Cref{sec:proofs_of_results}.